Golf Mobility Exercises for Flexibility, Rotation & Pain-Free Golf

 Reps: 20–30 sec per pose, repeat 2–3x

-Tips: Keep hips square; use yoga blocks if needed.
+Tips: Keep hips square.
+Put hands on yoga blocks if you can’t reach the floor.

 Lizard Lunge with Thread the Needle